NeverGonnaGiveYouUpHK/EllipseParser/README.md

 EllipseParser allows you to fit the Ellipse into the set of TIFF images.
 This program is a command line utility.
 Although it provides some output directly to user, all the neceseary information about ellipses will be saved as \*.csv file.

+The program is fully algorithmical and doesn't use any AI.
+It might struggle with harder fits or with fits with grid artifacts in them.

 This program has been created for Hack Košice Marathon - Thermo Fisher Challange.
 Learn more at [hackkosice.com](https://hackkosice.com/marathon/thermo-fisher/)